davidv1992/SPLCompiler/README.txt

 Building:
 ---------

+Running make in the root directory will produce the compiler.
+This is a single executable named compiler.
+Giving it the argument -help will give a usage description.

-The current edition does not contain the entire compiler, and thus only test programs can be build.
-A testprogram <program> can be build by issuing
+An individual testprogram <program> can be build by issuing

 	make testprogs/<program>